naghiaei/mixture-bayesian/index.md

 ![Header Image]({{site.baseurl }}/assets/images/Mind_Map.jpg)

-# Manuscript submitted for review to the Journal of Mathematical Psychology
+# Manuscript submitted for review to the DECISION Journal

 This website contains access to data, code, and results for the paper "Bayesian Preference Estimation with Inconsistent Feedback," submitted to the journal of Mathematical Psychology.